Solar Eclipse Activities for Kids

 Make Sun Prints

 Sun prints are a creative way for kids to understand ultraviolet light.
 Human eyes can’t see it, but we can see its effects by observing how sunlight bleaches paper.
-This project is a great way for older kids to make unique art.
+Here are two simple ways to make sunprints with kids.

 Go on a scavenger hunt for nature items like leaves and flowers.
 Take some construction paper (dark colors will show the most contrast) outside and tape the items to the paper so they don’t blow away.
 Leave them in the sun for 4-6 hours.
 Remove the taped nature items and look at the patterns the sun’s UV rays have left behind as they broke down the dyes of the paper.